jimburton/scrabble/chapters/Chapter7.md

 is empty, and threads that want to add to a full queue are blocked until there is room for another element.

-The `main` function sets up some logging using the `hslogger` package, creates the bounded channel and forks a new thread to watch the channel, running the `gameStarter` thread.
-It then runs the websocket application, called `enqueue`, passing in a reference to the bounded channel.
+The `main` action starts by setting up the logging with the logging level to `DEBUG`. it then creates the bounded channel and forks a new thread running the `gameStarter` action, which watches the queue.
+Finally, it runs the websocket application, `enqueue`, passing in a reference to the bounded channel.

 ```haskell
 -- | Entry point for the server.
 It begins by setting up the logger.